-No.1: Agricultural components
+1) Agricultural components

 Within the agricultural industry, the process of vacuum forming is regularly used to create plastic components for both transportation vehicles and heavy-duty machinery.
 Such vehicles and machinery are usually intended for long-term outdoor use; they need to be tough, durable, and weather-resistant and, by meeting these criteria, vacuum formed parts are the perfect solution.

-No. 2: Automotive parts
+2) Automotive parts

 Vacuum formed plastics are frequently employed within the automotive industry, both for aesthetic and functional purposes.
-Take a look inside a car and everything from the dashboard to the door panels will have been created via the process of vacuum forming.
+Take a look inside a car and everything from the dashboard to the door panels will have been created via the process of vacuum thermoforming.

-Vacuum forming is also used to produce parts for vans, lorries, buses, boats and even aeroplanes.
+It is also used to produce parts for vans, lorries, buses, boats and even aeroplanes.
 These parts are lightweight and cost-effective, and thanks to their wide range of finishes, they can be tailored to fit the style of any vehicle.

 From the food and drink packaging that is seen lining the supermarket shelves to the containers that are used for medical supplies, cleaning products, health and beauty products and more, they are all likely to have been made via a vacuum forming process.

-No. 4: Household items
+4) Household items

-No. 5: Retail and marketing displays
+5) Retail and marketing displays

 Vacuum formed products created by Talbot Designs